 Every young scientist, regardless of the academic formation, becomes quickly specialized into a fixed field of competences.
 This sphere of notions is so specific that makes a conscious contact between broader scientific realities almost impossible.
 Thus, the original philosophical intention to capture a wide vision of the world is completely ignored.

 In fact, while individual carriers of precise but tiny knowledge cannot consider themselves as interconnected parts of an integrated scientific community, this illusion of solidity results from random association of isolated pieces of knowledge on digital platforms.
-The actual interaction between distinct fields mainly arises from users’ queries of keywords in online search engines, where all these detailed pieces of knowledge are stored in the form of published articles.
+An example is represented by PubMed, an online search engine where users can access biomedical academic articles with specific queries of keywords.

 Following this logic, we clearly meet a paradox: although the overall scientific machinery appears solid and integrated, it is undeniable that individual scientists from different disciplines cannot easily understand each other, impeding the broadening of their horizons of knowledge.